venantius/vim-cljfmt/README.md

 let g:clj_fmt_autosave = 0
 ```

+##### Re-starting the REPL while editing

 If you expect the have to re-start the REPL while working, you have two options.
-You can manually re-load vim-cljfmt from within Vim by calling:
+You can manually re-load vim-cljfmt from within Vim with the following:

 ```vim
 :CljfmtRequire